-In 1893 the Association for the Preservation of Virginia Antiquities (now Preservation Virginia) took ownership of 22.5 acres on the west side of Jamestown Island that was the site of the first permanent English settlement in North America.
+In 1893 the Association for the Preservation of Virginia Antiquities (now Preservation Virginia) took ownership of 22.5 acres on the west side of Jamestown Island, the site of the first permanent English settlement in North America.
 Federal funds paid for construction of a seawall to preserve that land and a 103-foot tall Tercentennary Monument to mark the 1907 anniversary of the settlement.
 In 1934, the National Park Service acquired the remaining 1,500 acres of Jamestown Island, saving it forever from private development.
 The acquisition, along with the Colonial Parkway and portions of Yorktown, VA, makes up Colonial National Historical Park.
 At Historic Jamestowne, much of the land is a combination of woods and wetlands, remarkably like the landscape the first settlers would have seen.

 The National Park Service conducted archaeology on the island, ranging from the Works Progress Administration projects of the 1930s to the excavations that prepared for Jamestown’s 350th and 400th anniversaries.
 J.C.
 Harrington conducted work in the 1930s and 1940s, and John L. Cotter excavated extensively in the 1950s.
 A who’s who of American archaeology have also participated in excavations for the National Park Service, including Edward B. Jelks, Henry C. Foreman, Louis Caywood, Joel Shiner, Rex Wilson and many others, including experts from the Colonial Williamsburg Foundation and the William and Mary Center for Archaeological Research.